stdm/stdm.github.io/research.md

 Because of the probabilistic nature of machine learning systems and the high functional requirements in high-consequence application scenarios, the typical mode of operation is to build human-AI teams, with the final responsibility with the human.
 But [human oversight alone is not enough](https://doi.org/10.1007/s43681-026-01042-1): psychological research has shown that humans need to have meaningful agency in any collaboration, otherwise they cannot help but become bored, reverting to mere mechanical approval without exercising supervision.
 A remedy is offered by the concept of **co-learning** developed in our [AI4REALNET](https://ai4realnet.eu/) European research project for human-AI collaboration in the high-consequence scenario of operating critical network infrastructures.
 Co-learning maintains a setup in which with every interaction both the human and the machine learn from each other via bidirectional information flow: Not only do the humans provide training feedback to a continually learning ML system, but the AI system at the same time provides explainable insights to the human that help them understand and scrutinize decisions better.
 This happens within a long-term, iterative process of co-adaptation through interaction that leads to co-learning.

-_We want to advance respective algorithms and establ what we call **co-learning labs**, specifically outfitted training facilities or "gyms" in which humans and their AI systems can learn to support and complement each others's strengths and weaknesses._
+_We want to advance **co-learning systems** and establish what we call **co-learning labs**, specifically outfitted training facilities or "gyms" in which humans and their AI systems can learn to support and complement each others's strengths and weaknesses._
 </details>